ThunderFly-aerospace/docs/avionics/TFCAB01/index.md

 - **Straight-through wiring**: Ensure that RX/TX and RTS/CTS are properly swapped in devices.

 ## Where to Buy
-TFCAB cables can be purchased from ThunderFly’s [Tindie store](https://www.tindie.com/products/30113/) or via direct email inquiry at sale@thunderfly.cz.
+TFCAB cables can be purchased from [Lectronz](https://lectronz.com/products/1060), [Tindie](https://www.tindie.com/products/30113/), or via direct email inquiry at sale@thunderfly.cz.

-For additional details, visit the [ThunderFly website](https://www.thunderfly.cz/).
+For additional contacts, visit the [ThunderFly website](https://www.thunderfly.cz/contact-us.html).